abhishekjain97/discount-module/README.md

 ## Recurring Discount

 Implement a discount rule for recurring bookings.
-When an attendee books the same schedule or subscription again, the discount is applied automatically.
+When an user books the same schedule or subscription again, the discount is applied automatically.

 This method calculates a discount for recurring bookings if the user has previously booked the same schedule.